2akia/Jakias-Portfolio-CV/README.md

 # License

 This project is licensed under the MIT License.
-See the [     file for details.
+See the [LICENSE] file for details.

 > [!NOTE]